MistyCommunity/Documentation/src/content/docs/skills/introduction.md

 ### Misty's On-Robot JavaScript API

 Code that you write with Misty's on-robot JavaScript API runs internally on Misty.
-To use Misty's on-robot JavaScript API, you write the JavaScript for your skill using whichever text editor you like.
-Then you [upload this code to Misty](../../../docs/skills/local-skill-architecture/#loading-amp-running-an-on-robot-skill) along with a .json meta file that tells Misty how to execute the code and any image or audio assets in the skill.
-Learn more about file structure and code architecture [here](../../../docs/skills/local-skill-architecture/#file-structure-amp-code-architecture).
+To use Misty's on-robot JavaScript API, you write the JavaScript for your skill using any text editor you like.
+Then, you [upload your code to Misty](../../../docs/skills/local-skill-architecture/#loading-amp-running-an-on-robot-skill) along with a .json meta file that tells Misty how to execute the code.
+If a skill uses special image or audio assets, you can upload these assets along with your skill code.
+[Learn more about file structure and code architecture](../../../docs/skills/local-skill-architecture/#file-structure-amp-code-architecture).

-Misty's JavaScript engine supports most features of ES6 available in modern web browsers.
+Misty's JavaScript engine supports most features of ES6 that are available in modern web browsers.

 **Note:** If you're used to writing JavaScript for the web, you may be familiar with  manipulating the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) in your code.
 With Misty, there is no DOM for your code to manipulate.
 Skills you write with Misty's on-robot JavaScript API cannot use the various [objects and data types](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#Important_Data_Types) present in the DOM.